jsoma/tabletop/README.md

 Copy that!
 In theory you're interested in the `1sbyMINQHPsJctjAtMW0lCfLrcpMqoGMOJj6AN-sNQrc` part but you can use the whole thing if you want.

+> **Note:** For an unknown reason that URL sometimes doesn't work, especially if it has a `/d/e` in it.
+If you get an error, 1) Open your spreadsheet, 2) Click the **Share** link in the upper right-hand corner, 3) `Change...` access to "On - Anyone with a link", and 4) try the URL Google provides you.

 ### 2) Setting up Tabletop

 _Now you're going to feed your spreadsheet into Tabletop_